 How to Rank on The First Page of Google Using Long-Tail Keywords

-The Supreme Effectiveness of Localized Results
+The Supreme Effectiveness of Localised Results

 This is the “Zen” of using Google Ads and the Google Ads Keyword Planner effectively, despite the oh-so-helpful, yet completely misleading, Google suggestions for using the Google Ads Keyword Planner.